-DISCLAIMER: Whilst every effort has been made to ensure the accuracy of map, no liability can be assumed for any errors could be reported to the GIS Section, IT Services, Shire of Mundaring, 7000 Great Eastern Highway Mundaring WA 6073 or e-mail shire@mundaring.wa.gov.au.
+DISCLAIMER: Whilst every effort has been made to ensure the accuracy of map, no liability can be assumed for any errors in the information.
+It would be appreciated if any errors could be reported to the GIS Section, IT Services, Shire of Mundaring, 7000 Great Eastern Highway Mundaring WA 6073 or e-mail shire@mundaring.wa.gov.au.